ChrisUser/vite-complete-react-app/README.md

 # Usage

-To clone and use this template type the following commands
+To clone and use this template type the following commands:

 ## npm